Kurt Sochatzy

 Kurt Sochatzy (5 February 1915 – 2 May 1996) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership - for the fighter pilots, it was a quantifiable measure of skill and success.
+The Knight's Cross of the Iron Cross, and its variants were the highest awards in the military and paramilitary forces of Nazi Germany during World War II - for the fighter pilots, it was a quantifiable measure of skill and success.
 On 3 August 1941 Kurt Sochatzy was shotdown in his Bf 109 and was captured by Soviet troops.
 He was held as a prisoner of war until 1947.
 During his career he was credited with 38 aerial victories.